Skip to content

 Security

 Security is a top concern in both Apple and Android MDM.
 Neither platform is immune to threats.
 However, it’s easier to install apps from illegitimate sources to Android devices, making viruses and malware easier to distribute and harder to track.
-The App Store has stricter security standards, so your company devices may be less likely to pick up cyber cooties from apps.
+The Apple App Store has stricter security standards, so your company devices may be less likely to pick up cyber cooties from apps.

 What’s the difference between MDM and MAM?